byzer-org/byzer-k8s/README.md

 Use [juicefs](https://github.com/juicedata/juicefs) to create a file system, here we use Redis as meta storage.
 You can download the juicefs tool from [JuiceFS 0.15.2](https://github.com/juicedata/juicefs/releases/tag/v0.15.2)

+Step1: If needs, create a new JuiceFS FileSystem, so we can visit any object store.
 ```shell
 ./juicefs format \
 	--storage file \